dataalbum/me/me.md

 #PROFILE
 I'm a seasoned IT architect and consult with a wealth of experience and expertise in the large scale enterprise business systems, information integration, and data watehousing.
 My excellent collaboration, problem-solving and leadership skills, combined with my deep knowledge of designing architecture, make me a highly valuable employee and team leader.

-I'm highly self-directed and have a passion for Big Data technologies.
+I'm highly self-directed and have a passion for everything that has to do with data - whether it is Big Data or more traditional structured relational data.

 #EXPERIENCE